GoogleCloudPlatform/deploystack/README.md

 1. Edit the `description.txt` file

-Running `./install` should spin up the goapp and collect the config items the stack need to run through the deployment
+Running `./install` should spin up the goapp and collect the config items the stack needs to run through the deployment

 Running `./uninstall` will destory the whole thing.